oVirt/ovirt-engine-sdk-java/sdk/README.md

 modified metadata and source files.

 The process will also potentially modify the `memory.properties` file used by the generator.
-Changes to this file must also be commited.
+Changes to this file must also be commited if the SDK is going to be released.
+If the SDK isn't going to be released then it isn't necessary to update the memory, as there is no commitment of backwards compatibility between non released versions.

 The commit message for this change should include a reference to the commit or tag of the engine that was used to download the updated